 Turmeric comes from the root of a flowering plant of the ginger family and has been used medicinally for more than 4,500 years.
 Turmeric remains a staple treatment for skin conditions, digestive issues and bodily discomfort in Ayurvedic medicine, an ancient Indian healing system still practiced today.

-The active ingredient, curcumin, raises the body’s antioxidant capacity by being highly effective against free radicals.
+The active ingredient, curcumin, boosts the body’s antioxidant capacity by being highly effective against free radicals.
 Turmeric has also been shown to inhibit fungal growth and suppress tumor cell growth.

 3. Cayenne Pepper